A Company Wants to Pay You $1,000 To Binge Watch Friends

-There are Friends fans and then there Friends superfans who would have no problem watching 25 hours of the show straight through.
+There are Friends fans and then there are Friends superfans who would have no problem watching 25 hours of the show straight through.
 If you fall into the latter group, Frontier Communications has an offer for you.

 To mark the 25th anniversary of the hit NBC comedy, NBC New York reports that the online retailer Frontier Communications, wants to pay a superfan $1,000 to do what they just might do anyway— sit on your couch and watch the adventures of Rachel, Ross, Chandler, Monica, Phoebe, and Joey for one day and one hour.
 According to NBC’s calculations, that’s about 1/3 of the entire series.
 To prove they are truly watching the series, and not just recounting from memory, the company wants the winner to live-tweet throughout the 25 hours and post a selfie with their real life friends, perhaps with a turkey on their head like Monica once did.